RedHatInsights/backend-starter-app-python/README.md

 - Head to Quay.io, log into your account, and click on your user's org.
 - Click on the left side on "Robot accounts" and create a new robot account
-- Provide a name for your robot account. **you will require this name later to refer to the secret on the ClowdEnvironment**
+- Provide a name for your robot account.
 - Select the `backend-starter-app-python` repository, you should only require `read` permissions.
 - Click on the recently created robot account, and select "Kubernetes secret".
 - Click on the link to download the secret in YAML format under "Step 1: Download secret" section.